PCOS: From symptoms to self-advocacy. Get the handbook

 Let’s break down a few of these!

-- If you have a history of chronic illnesses like diabetes or hypertension, it could impact your fertility.
+• Chronic illnesses.
+If you have a history of chronic diseases like diabetes or hypertension, it could impact your fertility.

-- Autoimmune disorders may disrupt the normal functioning of your body and affect your ability to conceive.
+• Autoimmune disorders Diseases such as lupus, endometriosis, type 1 diabetes, rheumatoid arthritis, etc., may disrupt the normal functioning of your body and affect your ability to conceive.

-- Have you been around toxins, like heavy metals or pesticides?
+• Exposure to toxins.
+Have you been exposed to toxins, such as heavy metals or pesticides?
 These are known sperm killers and can seriously impact reproductive health by reducing sperm count and quality.

-- Poor lifestyle habits, such as smoking, excessive drinking, or a diet low in nutrients, can also take a toll on your fertility.
+• Poor lifestyle habits.
+Certain lifestyle factors such as smoking, excessive drinking, or a diet low in nutrients, can also take a toll on your fertility.

 Making healthier choices can help improve your overall health and boost your chances of conception.

 Now that we’ve talked about the signs of infertility, you might be wondering what could be causing these issues.
-Let’s take a closer look!
+Let’s take a closer look!diseases

 Have you heard of PCOS?